Theetawee/DJ_WAANVERSE_AUTH_DOCS/docs/configuration/configuring-user-model.md

 The model includes several built-in validations:

-1. Username is required and must be unique
+1. Username is required and must be unique.
-2. Either email or phone number must be provided
+2. Either email or phone number must be provided.
-3. Email and phone number must be unique when provided
+3. Email and phone number must be unique when provided.
-4. Custom validations can be added in the concrete model
+4. Custom validations can be added in the concrete model.

 ## Model Constraints